salesforce/codeceptjs-bdd/documentation/docs/04-configurations/1-env-variables.md

 #############################################################################################
 #                                                                                           #
-#   THIS IS THE EXAMPLE ENV FILE, EDIT THE VALUES AND SAVE AS `dev.codecept.secrets` file   #
+#   THIS IS THE EXAMPLE ENV FILE, EDIT THE VALUES AND SAVE AS `codecept.dev.env` file   #
 #                                                                                           #
 #############################################################################################

-# // config/dev.codecept.secrets.example
+# // config/codecept.dev.env.example

 # SAUCE LABS SECRETS
 SAUCE_USERNAME=<enter-your-saucelabs-username>